 4. Edge Data Centers

 Edge data centers, also known as micro data centers, are smaller, decentralized facilities that provide compute and storage in a location closer to where data is being generated and used.
 They are situated near their intended users, allowing for real-time data processing and analysis.
 Because edge data centers perform this analysis closer to the source of data creation, response latency is reduced and bandwidth is optimized, which facilitates the development of new applications.
-This is in contrast to traditional centralized data centers that rely on multiple networks and data centers for processing.
+This is in contrast to traditional centralized data storage facilities that rely on multiple networks and data centers for processing.

 The term “edge” refers to the location at which these types of data centers are typically deployed, which is closer to the point of connectivity.
 Edge data centers can be deployed as standalone facilities or in a variety of environments, such as at telecommunications central offices, cable headends (i.e., local distribution points), the base of cell towers, or on-premises at an enterprise.